 How to Eat Like an Italian

-Some of you may have read my article a while back entitled, “Five Italian Food Rules that Foreigners Need to Know.”
+I wrote an article a while back entitled, “Five Italian Food Rules that Foreigners Need to Know.”
 The post was quite popular and it inspired me to dig deeper into this phenomenon.
 As I observed the eating habits of Italians with an increasingly critical eye, more and more of these “rules” began to emerge.
-The topic is rich with humorous anecdotes and so I decided to expand on it further and use these unspoken guidelines as the cornerstone for my next book.
-The result is a semi-serious look at the food traditions in Italy called “Eat Like an Italian.”
+The topic is rich with humorous anecdotes and so I decided to expand on it further by launching a new website, appropriately called, “Eat Like an Italian,” where I exalt the benefits of a Mediterranean Diet while ridiculing the imposters of Italian food.